yjmenezes/odm_br/README.md

 from this:
 EPSG:32722
 658528.361 7167002.098 890.636 2460.6 233.9 IMG_5349.JPG HV01

 to this:
 EPSG:32722
 658528.361 7167002.098 890.636 1476.4 140.3 IMG_5349.JPG HV01

-and then this: ODM Pixel_X, Pixel_Y must be integers EPSG:32722
+and than this: ODM Pixel_X, Pixel_Y must be integers

+EPSG:32722
 658528.361 7167002.098 890.636  1476  140  IMG_5349.JPG HV01